How Colour Influences Your Corporate Branding

 Are your company colours giving out the correct impression of YOU?

-The first impression a client receives of your company is via your corporate identity.
+The first impression a client receives of you – is your corporate identity.

 It reflects the ethos of your business, so needs to reflect the core of what you do.